GeyserMC/MCProtocolLib/README.md

 ## Building the Source
 PacketLib uses Maven to manage dependencies.
 Simply run 'mvn clean install' in the source's directory.

+## Support and development

+Please join us at https://discord.gg/geysermc under #mcprotocollib for discussion and support for this project.

 ## License
 PacketLib is licensed under the **[MIT license](http://www.opensource.org/licenses/mit-license.html)**.